-SW 300 Human Resource Development, Leadership and Social Action (3 Credit Hours)
+SW 300 Introduction to Social Work (3 Credit Hours)

 Designed to provide content via a myriad of instructional methodologies that are necessary to effectively interact with individuals who are perceived to be in need of help based upon the circumstances of life.
 Leadership techniques that promote social action will be explored in an effort to provide aid to those in need.
 Students will be charged with identifying social service agencies in the community and researching the type of services they provide.
 As a result, they will construct a Resource Guide.